DTasev/playground-mIYV9kJ5/markdowns/welcome.md

 ## What is it?

 The Single Access design pattern restricts the access to a resource, allowing only a single retrieval.
-Consecutive accesses can trigger an error, which would usually point to a logical error in the code.
+Consecutive accesses trigger an error, which usually points to a logical error in the code.

-## When to use it?

-- When you must guarantee that a resource will only be accessed once.

-## Why?

-The design emerged in a project, that has a state object being shared across multiple states.
-It provides a way to ensure that the shared data is only being accessed _only_ once in each state, and can point out logical errors where the objects is being accessed multiple times, or not being set properly.
+The design emerged in a project that uses a shared information object across multiple states.
+It provides a way to ensure that the shared data is being accessed _only_ once in each state, and being updated at the end.
+This has helped point out logical errors where the object is being accessed multiple times, or not being set properly, within a state.

 The pattern is used in the project like this: